MaterializeInc/materialize/src/materialized/ci/README.md

 ## Resource requirements

 The Materialize Emulator requires resources proportional to the workload size and complexity.
-For a typical workload, we recommend the following resources, but this needs to be adjusted based on replica sizes.
+Each workload comes at different resource requirements, but as a starting point we recommend the following allocation, which needs to be adjusted based on replica sizes.
-* At least 32GiB of RAM.
+* At least 16GiB of RAM.
-* At least 8 vCPU cores.
+* At least 4 vCPU cores.
-* At least 100GiB of disk space.
+* At least 50GiB of disk space.

 The emulator can run with less resources, but performance may be degraded.
 While Materialize Cloud is designed to scale horizontally, the emulator is limited to a single node without performance isolation.